arangodb-helper/arangodb/README.md

 * `--docker.privileged=bool`

-If `docker.privileged` is set, all docker container will be started with the `--privileged` option turned on.
+If `docker.privileged` is set, all docker containers will be started with the `--privileged` option turned on.

+* `--docker.tty=bool`

+If `docker.tty` is set, all docker containers will be started with a TTY.
+If the starter itself is running in a docker container without a TTY this option is overwritten to `false`.

 HTTP API
 --------